 Settlement agreement for employees with long garden leave or notice period

 This is for people who are going on a long garden leave or working out their notice, rather than finishing work straight away.
 Essentially you sign the first part when originally agreeing to the deal, and then you sign the second part after you have come to the end of your employment.
 It is supposed to ensure that you don’t do anything bad in between.
 It is fairly complicated however, and we would urge you to seek specialist legal advice about this.

 A subject access request is a right under the General Data Protection Regulation 2018 to request all information that your employer holds, which relates to you.

-Subject access request: Example 3
+Subject access request made by employee: Example 3